seyilbaatyrbek/exam-solution/README.md

 - **Don't just copy-paste** your answers and solutions, use your own words instead
+  - **Don't push your work** to GitHub until your mentor announces that the time is up

+- At the end of the exam push your solution to **GitHub** _and_ upload your solution to **Gradescope**

 - At the end of the exam push your solution to **GitHub**
-  - You may push your solution to GitHub multiple times in the allocated time
+- You may upload to Gradescope multiple times in the allocated time
+  - You may upload your solution to Gradescope as a zip file or by linking the exam repository to the assignment

+Java:

+- All of your classes should be in the `com.gfa.exam` package
+- You may use more packages to separate the exercises within the `com.gfa.exam` package

+Typescript:
+- Make sure to export all of your classes and functions.

 ## Exercises